What is PrEP?

 So what is the concern about PrEP and is it warranted?

 We need to start by saying that there is currently no evidence to suggest that PrEP is directly associated with increasing levels of any STI in any demographic in Australia.
 The PrEP trials that are being run are all relatively new and there is no data available yet that reports on the STI diagnoses during the period the trials have been running.
 However, overseas some trials have been running longer and we found that the concerns in the Australian gay community may, in fact, be warranted if you take cases such as Northern California in America into account as reported on here by Benjamin Ryan for Poz*.

-The article reported that “the quarterly rates of rectal gonorrhea and urethral chlamydia increased steadily and about doubled after one year” amongst people accessing PrEP from the Northern California health system.
+The article reported that “the quarterly rates of rectal gonorrhoea and urethral chlamydia increased steadily and about doubled after one year” amongst people accessing PrEP from the Northern California health system.

 The article also goes on to say that, “In a September 2015 analysis of Kaiser Permanente’s San Francisco clinic’s population of 600 men who have sex with men (MSM) on PrEP, researchers found that many of them were using condoms less since starting PrEP and that during their first year or partial year on PrEP half of them had contracted at least one STI.”

 So even without local evidence to suggest PrEP use may be decreasing the use of condoms and potentially increasing the occurrence of other STIs, it seemed like there might be a conversation that needed to be had now, as the use of PrEP is increasing in Australia.

 Currently New South Wales, Victoria, Queensland and the ACT all have PrEP Trials in progress and South Australia’s started this month as well.
 In January, The Victorian AIDS Council also announced an extra 100K in funding for the Victorian trial allowing an extra 600 gay and bi-sexual men to join it.